 This subtopic is all about textile art like fashion design and illustration, costume design, constructed textiles, printed and dyed textiles, surface pattern, stitched and/or embellished textiles, soft furnishings and/or textiles for interiors, digital textiles and installed textiles.
 Therefore, anyone who sees themselves in the textiles industry would benefit from having studied this module.

 This particular section offers those wishing to express themselves artistically with the opportunity to do with varying mediums and within different settings.
 For example, this module is made up of architectural design, sculpture, ceramics, product design, jewellery and body adornment, interior design, environmental/landscape/garden design, exhibition design, three-dimensional digital design and designs for theatre, and film and television.

 Finally, budding photographers will no doubt be drawn to this area of study because it allows them to develop their skills and experiment with portraiture, location photography, studio photography, experimental imagery, installation, documentary photography, photo-journalism, moving image: film, video and animation, and fashion photography.

-When it comes to assessment, this Art & Design course is structured as so:
+When it comes to your art and design externally assessed course, this Art & Design course is structured as so: